John Gilbert Winant: Public offices

 Winant returned to his position at St. Paul's in 1919 after his military service, and was elected to the New Hampshire Senate in 1920.
 He lost money in oil stocks in 1929, which he had profited from through the 1920s.

 Governor of New Hampshire

 He twice served as Governor of New Hampshire: from 1925 to 1927, and from 1931 to 1935.
-He served his later terms during the Great Depression and responded in several ways.
+He served his later term during the Great Depression and responded in several ways.
 He oversaw an emergency credit act which allowed the state to guarantee debts of municipalities so that local governments could continue.
 He pushed through a minimum wage act for women and children.
 During the Depression, Winant fought to keep improving the state's highways while reorganizing the state banking commission and pursuing more accurate accounting of state agencies' funds.
 Working closely with the federal government, Winant was the first governor whose state filled its enrollment quota in the Civilian Conservation Corps.